 The Bank recognises that Islamic banks are currently unable to use the Bank's existing liquidity facilities.
 In particular, the Sterling Monetary Framework is the mechanism by which the Bank sets interest rates, and interest-based facilities are not deemed Shari'ah compliant.

-Following review of consultation feedback and further analysis, the Bank will decide which model(s), if any, are most suitable and should be implemented.
+Following review of consultation feedback and further analysis, the Bank will commence implementation; further updates will be posted on this webpage in due course.